BPWarren/virtual_painter/README.md

 Raise your **Little finger** to activate the setting mode, adjust the size with your thumb and your index
 > Observe your size changes on your little finger.

-## SAVING BOARD
+## SAVING ARTWORK
-It allows you to register your board after you finish drawing.
+It allows you to register your artwork after you finish drawing.
-Raise all your fingers except your **little finger** to save the board.
+Raise all your fingers except your **little finger** to save the artwork.